lakesareadesign/multi.pass/content/plugins/bne-testimonials/readme.txt

 == Changelog ==

+= 2.0.3 November 6, 2018
+* Notice!! v1.x Legacy Shortcodes and Widgets (migration step 2 of 3). [bne_testimonials_list] and [bne_testimonials_slider] were depreciated back on June 16, 2017, and will now output their newer default versions [bne_testimonials layout="list"] and [bne_testimonials layout="slider"].
+If not already, please update these to the newer versions.
+The frontend notice displays for admins only.
+* Fix: Setting name="false" would output a "1".

 = 2.0.2 August 6, 2018 =
 * Notice!! v1.x Legacy shortcodes which are [bne_testimonials_list] and [bne_testimonials_slider] were depreciated back on June 16, 2017 and will soon output their newer default versions.
 If you have not already, please update these to their newer variants as they will be completely removed in a future update.